MayleenZ/BuzzWord-Game/README.md

 Only if both grids are solved can players win the game.

 **LOSING**
-If no one wins the first round which is guessing the word right, they will need to retry in the next line and get a witty remark about losing.
+If no one wins the first round which is guessing the word right, they will need to retry in the next line.